5 Web Design Trends You Need to Know

 Asymmetrical web designs are becoming more common today.
 These designs, with a lopsided feel help concentrate a users’ attention on the most important content and helps separate navigation or sidebar content from the more critical information.
 Not to mention, these designs can add some personality to your website!
 Instead of using templated, generic web layout, consider using one of the latest web design trends and create an engaging and captivating website that inspires visitors to stay and interact with your content.

-Example 2: Candeo
+Example 1: Candeo

-5. Creative and Meaningful Use of Images
+5. Purposeful Use of Images

 But before jumping into a search of ideal stock images, it is important first to identify the general theme of your images, and where and how you will use the images on your website or elsewhere.
 By being more strategic, you can select images for use online, and also in future marketing materials.